By Michelle DeLong

 Timing of Hop Additions: Welcome to the wonderful world of dry hopping and double dry hopping.
 A common practice among both West and East Coast IPA producers, dry hopping refers to adding hop pellets after primary fermentation, which tends to add more hop flavor and aroma with reduced additional bitterness.
 Recent trends include adding super concentrated hop powder, like lupulin powder and Cryo hops (Melvin Brewing jumped on board with this trend by using lupulin powder to up the Hop Shocker’s flavor profile.)
 To create haze, extra pellets and/or powder are added in this phase.

 So, there you have it: don’t let the snobs and naysayers tell you that hazy is lazy.
-Though they still claim allegiance to the West Coast of Wyoming, Melvin has added an East Coast haze of their own to the RIIPA series: the Hazy 5000.
+Though they still claim allegiance to the West Coast of Wyoming, Melvin has added an East Coast haze of their own to the RIIPA series: the Cloudy 5000.
 This brew comes through with delicious mango and passionfruit flavor, low bitterness, and serious drinkability.
-Also, the Bellingham brewpub location is pouring the 2Ma2H Juicy Pale brewed with Imperial Juice yeast, which is like a softer version of the Cloudy.
+Also, the Bellingham brewpub location is pouring the 2Ma2H Juicy Pale brewed with English Ale yeast, which is like a softer version of the Cloudy.
 Take them for a rip, and don’t hate, get hazy.